Home

 Irrigation

-Centipede grass is shallow rooted, so signs of drought stress need to be monitored.
-Because of the shallow roots, centipede grass isn’t as drought resistant as many would have you to believe.
+Centipede grass is shallow rooted and will need to be watered if drought conditions are forecasted.
 As with other grasses, the grass will tell you when it needs to be watered.
 A sign that grass needs watering is evidenced in a slight change of color.
-Another sign of drought stress is when your footprints are left in the grass after walking on it.
+Another sign of drought stress is when your footprints remain in the grass after walking on it.
 When walking on well watered grass, the grass should immediately spring back up.
 Water should be applied to the point where the soil is wet 3 to 4 inches deep.
 Deep watering promotes deeper root growth.

 Centipede grass doesn’t go dormant like other grasses, so it will need to be watered occasionally in the winter months, especially during warm periods.